DavisPL/PCCC/README.md

 # License

-This repository is licensed under an MIT license.
-The parts that are reused from [dafny-synthesis](https://github.com/Mondego/dafny-synthesis) are licensed under the [GNU General Public License v3.0](https://github.com/DavisPL/PCCC/blob/main/LICENSE).
+This repository is licensed under an [MIT license](https://github.com/DavisPL/PCCC/blob/main/LICENSE).
+The parts of this software that are reused from [dafny-synthesis](https://github.com/Mondego/dafny-synthesis) are licensed under the GNU General Public License v3.0.